vasil-sarandev/compactly/README.md

 # Compactly - OSS URL Shortener

-`compactly` is an Open-Source URL Shortener that utilizes microservices, containerization, message brokers, and caching within a monorepo.
+`compactly` is an Open-Source URL Shortener that utilizes microservices, distributed transactions, containerization, message brokers, and caching within a monorepo.

 ## Built with